“Next to the Word of God, the noble art of music is the greatest treasure in the world.” —Martin Luther

 See Our Choirs & Ensembles page for information about St. John’s choral and handbell choirs and instrumental ensembles.

-- St. John’s is hosting another Bell Festival: Saturday, May 20th.
-All are welcome at the free concert at 4 PM Concert.
-Come hear bell choirs from the Chatham United Methodist Church, Presbyterian Church in Morris Plains, King of Kings Lutheran Church in Mountain Lakes, and St. John’s own Lutherrigners performing solo and en masse!
+- Join us for the Bell Festival Concert, Saturday, May 20th at 4 PM.
+Come hear bell choirs from the Chatham United Methodist Church, the Presbyterian Church in Morris Plains, King of Kings Lutheran Church in Mountain Lakes, and St. John’s own Lutherringers performing solo and en masse!
+Jan Schopfer, solo ringer, will also perform.

 Looking for information about St. John’s 2016–2017 Concert Series?
 Click here.